- What to Expect when Visiting Ethiopia?

 When visiting Ethiopia, the capital Addis Ababa is the only place in the country where you will feel some presence of modern life.
 There you can enjoy nice dinner in a restaurant (try Aladdin for a mix of Armenian-Lebanese food and Makush on Bole Road for its Italian food and beautiful exhibition of Ethiopian art); you can do some shopping in Getu commercial centre in a case you incidentally need some ladies’ garment.
 St George’s Cathedral, the National Museum and the old French style railway station on the line Addis Ababa-Djibouti (not operating anymore) are worth visiting but be prepared for simple yet very old historical and cultural finds.

 In the southern part of the country, you can see people from some of the most interesting African tribes.
-Despite they are now a popular stop for the tourist groups, it is still amazing to see how the life of these people didn’t change for hundreds of years and how simple it is.
+Despite that they are now a popular stop for the tourist groups, it is still amazing to see how the life of these people didn’t change for hundreds of years and how simple it is.
 Their culture is preserved in a great way and although they live not far from each other, every tribe have its distinctive traditional looks and customs.

 Some of the most interesting tribes are Oromo, Afar, Mursi and Hamar.

 Do not expect a variety of delicious dishes.
-Even the opposite – you may be disgusted from the traditional local “injera”.
-It is a pancake-like bread made from fermented dough that retains the acidic taste even after baking.
-It is served garnished with a variety of cooked vegetables and meat.
-Most likely, this food is well adapted to local climatic and hygienic conditions, but foreigners seldom find it tasty.
+The traditional “injera” is a pancake-like bread made from fermented dough that retains the acidic taste even after baking.
+Ethiopians served it garnished with a variety of cooked vegetables and meat.
 The good news is that in Ethiopia they make pretty good pizza, as a result of the 30 years in which Ethiopia was under Italian control.